 Soccer is the most common sport in the world.
 Unfortunately, not everyone gets to enjoy or appreciate it in all of its glory.
 The company behind this practice soccer ball is on a mission to donate one ball for each one bought.
 This motivates users to purchase in the hope of supporting this mission and a fellow needy player out there.

 However, besides this noble cause, this soccer ball has rightfully earned a mention due to its quality and performance.
 It is specially meant for competitive tournament play.

 This soccer ball is virtually indestructible.
 The manufacturers have designed it to withstand any challenge yet still keep afloat.
 It can be run over by a truck yet it will still maintain its balance.
 Set it ablaze and it will still hold its ground.
 Instead of air, this ball uses a unique foam known as ethylene-vinyl acetate foam.
 With this, the ball will never need a pump and will never go flat even when punctured.
 This special foam reinflates the ball when the need arises.
 This is a durable ball and you can use it on all types of playgrounds: concrete, grass, sand, or any other surface.

 - Adequate rebound

-- Available in size 4 and 5 hence can accommodate a wider spectrum of players
+- Available in sizes 4 and 5 hence can accommodate a wider spectrum of players

 - Heavier than a typical soccer ball

 This ball uses installed sensors in it.
-These sensors collects data and shares it to your iOs and Android app via Bluetooth.
+These sensors collect data and share it with your iOs and Android app via Bluetooth.
 Additionally, it gives you tips on how to improve your performance and compares kicks to keep track of your progress.
 Minimal maintenance is required as a single charge of this smart ball takes an hour and will facilitate about 2000 kicks each week.
 Its casing uses PU and the bladder – butyl.
 This ball has 32 thermal bonded panels hence increased control.